Batman: Year One: Plot

-Gordon and Essen have a brief affair together and spend two months dating.
-She, however, chooses to leave Gotham upon learning he is going to be the father of Barbara's child.
-Gordon is left alone to investigate Bruce's connection to Batman.
-He travels to Wayne Manor with Barbara to interrogate Bruce, who uses his playboy charms to divert suspicion.
-While leaving the manor, Gordon confesses his affair with Essen to Barbara.
-Skeevers gets bailed with the help of a hired lawyer but is attacked by Batman shortly after who convinces him to testify against Flass.
-Skeevers is drugged with rat poison in an assassination attempt, so that he remains silent about the ties between the police force and the mafia, although Skeevers survives after all.
+Gordon and Essen have a brief affair and they date for two months.
+Essen, however, chooses to end the relationship upon learning Gordon is going to be the father of Barbara's child.
+Gordon eventually confesses his affair with Essen to Barbara when they're leaving Wayne Manor after the failed attempt in investigating Bruce's connection to Batman since Bruce uses his playboy charms to divert suspicion.
+War against corruption within GCPD continues with Flass and Skeevers under interrogations.
+Skeevers gets bailed with the help of a hired lawyer but is attacked by Batman shortly after, who convinces him to testify against Flass.
+In retaliation for everything, Loeb uses proof of Gordon's affair with Essen as his own leverage to blackmail Gordon.
+Skeevers is drugged with rat poison as an attempt of assassination so that he remains silent about the ties between Loeb and the mafia, although Skeevers ultimately survives.

-Bruce sneaks into Falcone's manor as Batman and overhears the private conversation between the Roman and his nephew, Johnny Viti.
-He predicts their intentions to target Gordon's family, so he disguises himself as a motorcyclist to help Gordon.
-Gordon leaves home on Loeb's orders, but becomes suspicious and turns back only to discover Viti and his men already holding his family hostage.
+Bruce sneaks into Falcone's manor as Batman and overhears the private conversation between Falcone and his nephew, Johnny Viti.
+He surmises their intent to target Gordon's family, so he disguises himself as a motorcyclist to help Gordon.
+Gordon leaves home on Loeb's orders but becomes suspicious and turns back, only to discover Viti and his men already holding his family hostage.
 Viti flees the scene with Gordon's infant son.
 Gordon chases after him on Bruce's motorcycle.
 The two men end up fighting on a bridge until the baby falls.
 Bruce catches up in time and leaps over the bridge's railing to save the baby.
 Gordon thanks Bruce for saving his infant son's life and lets him go.
 Flass supplies Assistant District Attorney Harvey Dent with the evidence and testimony needed to implicate Loeb, who resigns in disgrace.
 Gordon is promoted to captain and prepares to meet with Batman to investigate a potential plot orchestrated by a criminal calling himself the Joker.